-On Average 122 Immigrants Lose Their DACA Protection Every Day, Advocacy Group Says
+On Average 122 Immigrants Lose DACA Every Day, Advocacy Group Says

 “There’s absolutely nothing protecting these individuals from being apprehended and deported,” Tom Jawetz, vice president of immigration policy for CAP told BuzzFeed News.

-The Obama-era program protected from deportation about 750,000 people who came to the US as children and spent most of their lives here, so long as they didn’t have a criminal record.
+The Obama-era program protected from deportation about 750,000 people who came to the US as children and spent most of their lives here, as long as they didn’t have a criminal record.
 They also were given permission to work.

 During his campaign, President Trump vowed to end the program and eventually did, while asking Congress to pass legislation that would protect DACA recipients.